 Too many mothers are told they must interrupt or stop breastfeeding for medications they are taking.
 This is not true except with a very few, usually infrequently used drugs, many of which could be substituted by other equally effective drugs.
 The vast majority of drugs don’t get into the milk in quantities that are harmful to the baby, the amounts being vanishingly small.
 There are some drugs that don’t get into the milk at all and yet mothers are told they will harm their babies if they continue breastfeeding.
 In any case, the real question is this: Which is safer for the baby, breastfeeding with tiny amounts of drug in the milk (and the amounts are almost always tiny) or formula?
 Given the risks of not breastfeeding, in the vast majority of cases, breastfeeding is safer.
 For more on maternal medications and breastfeeding.

 Judges dealing with access and custody cases, do not include the needs of the breastfed baby or toddler in their decisions, even though the guiding principle in these cases is the best interests of the child.
-Both father and mother could be accommodated in terms of spending time with the baby if the judge realized that breastfed babies and toddlers are different from bottle fed babies.
+Both father and mother could be accommodated in terms of spending time with the baby if the judge realized that breastfed babies and toddlers are different from bottle fed babies and toddlers.
 And breastfed toddlers are even more different than the baby.
-Whether one agrees or not about toddlers breastfeeding, the breastfed toddler derives security and comfort, and yes, love, from the breastfeeding.
+Whether one agrees or not about toddlers breastfeeding, the breastfed toddler derives security and comfort, and yes, love, from the breastfeeding, as does the baby, by the way.
 As mentioned previously breastfeeding is not just about nutrition, a notion that is obviously foreign to so many people, including judges.
 For the toddler, being forced from the breast can be extremely disturbing emotionally.
 And it won’t be easy for the mother, or the father for that matter.

 In many areas, the child protective services are a huge problem.
 Instead of mothers getting help to continue breastfeeding, what the mothers usually get is “Stop breastfeeding, give formula, or we will apprehend your child”.
 These workers just do not understand, they refuse to understand, they do not realize that help is possible.
 The most recent case I saw was that of a 6 month old baby who definitely was not gaining weight well.
-I saw the mother and baby and saw that the best way to deal with the situation was to have the mother add solids and to feed the baby on both breasts at a feeding (she had been told by a lactation consultant to feed on one breast only at each feeding which is a bad idea).
+I saw the mother and baby and saw that the best way to deal with the situation was to have the mother add food and to feed the baby on both breasts at a feeding (she had been told by a lactation consultant to feed on one breast only at each feeding which is a bad idea).
 The baby started to gain weight well, but the child protection services were unhappy.
 She didn’t listen to them and the mother was supposed to give formula.
-So they apprehended the baby.
+So, they apprehended the baby anyway, even though the baby started to gain weight based on our approach.
 They showed her, didn’t they?